SylwiaGrudkowska/JDemetra-documentation/pages/theory/Calendars_trans.md

 non-degenerated linear transformation of the calendar variables can be used.
-It will produce the same results (likelihood, residuals, parameters, joint effect of the calendar variables, joint F-test on the coefficients of the calendar variables,\...).
+It will produce the same results (likelihood, residuals, parameters, joint effect of the calendar variables, joint F-test on the coefficients of the calendar variables...).
 The linearised series that will be further decomposed is invariant to any linear transformation of the calendar variables.

 However, it should be mentioned that choices of calendar corrections based on the tests on the individual t statistics are dependent on the transformation, which is rather arbitrary.
-This is the case in old versions of TRAMO/SEATS.
-That is why the joint F-test (as in the version of TRAMO/SEATS implemented in TSW+) should be preferred.
+This is the case in old versions of TRAMO-SEATS.
+That is why the joint F-test (as in the version of TRAMO-SEATS implemented in TSW+) should be preferred.

 An example of a linear transformation is the calculation of the contrast variables.
 In the case of the usual trading day variables, they are